 Modified parts of leaves can be found in cacti and climbing plants.
 The cacti have leaves which are modified into small, needlelike spines to discourage animals from eating the stem rather than for photosynthesis.
 The tendrils of peas and cucumber are specialized for clinging and climbing.

 Internally, leaves have a framework of ribs and veins which are usually visible externally.
-When there is one vein that is more prominent than the others, it is called the midrib; the primary divisions on both sides of the midrib are called the lateral veins or nerves.
+When there is one vein at the middle of the blade that is more prominent than the others, it is called the midrib; the primary divisions on both sides of the midrib are called the lateral veins or nerves.
 A vein consists of strands of xylem and phloem.
 The xylem transports water and dissolved nutrients; the phloem for organic materials especially sucrose.

 Netted or reticulated venation occurs in most dicots and consists of veins that branch out repeatedly into finer veinlets which unite with each other to form meshes.
 This results to the formation of a network of veins usually described as reticulations.
 In some leaves the nerves are hardly visible because they are masked by other tissues; such nerves are referred to as obsolete or wanting.

 There are other leaf parts which serve as covering.
 Plant leaves and other organs may be covered with trichomes or epidermal hairs, or with small waxy glands, or with small rounded appressed scales.
-Other parts of leaves are described in the compound leaves (click here to read).
+Other parts of leaves are described in the compound leaves.